 Jewelry Exemption – Up to $1,600.

-Tools of the Trade – Up to $2,375 for tools, books, and other implements used for gainful professional pursuits.
+Tools of the Trade – Tools, equipment, and livestock exemption is over $2,525 if used for gainful professional pursuits.

-Wildcard Exemption — $1,250, plus $11,850 in unused homestead exemption can be utilized in any way you wish (such as to add to a vehicle exemption).
+Wildcard Exemption — $1,325 plus you can use half of the unused portion of any homestead exemption you did not use (such as to add to a vehicle exemption).

 In addition to the above, federal bankruptcy statutes protect: